Are you looking for couples therapy or couples counselling online? Now, more than ever, people…

-There are many different dynamics in relationships including jealousy, controlling behaviour, co-dependence .
+There are many different dynamics in relationships including jealousy, controlling behaviour, co-dependence.
 As well as other influencing factors such as addiction or anger issues.
 Whatever the cause of difficulties, how do you know when there’s a light at the end of the tunnel and when it’s better for everyone if you go your separate ways?

-Are you trying to change about your partner?
+Are you trying to change your partner?

-It’s almost always detrimental to expect someone to change to please you.
+Firstly it’s almost always detrimental to expect someone to change to please you.
 After discussing your feelings and why it is important to you, eventually you may have to accept the person for who they are.
 Then ask yourself, do the benefits of the relationship outweigh this flaws?

 The exception to this is wanting to change a behaviour that is actually damaging, such as alcohol abuse or aggression.
 However, you need to ask yourself are they willing and ready to change?
 If the answer is genuinely yes, then encouraging them to get help and see where your relationship goes once the issues are dealt with.
 If the answer is no, it’s going to be very hard for you to force them.